DPDK/dpdk/doc/guides/prog_guide/ip_fragment_reassembly_lib.rst

 Then L3 header is copied from the original mbuf into the 'direct' mbuf and updated to reflect new fragmented status.
 Note that for IPv4, header checksum is not recalculated and is set to zero.

-Finally 'direct' and 'indirect' mbufs for each fragnemt are linked together via mbuf's next filed to compose a packet for the new fragment.
+Finally 'direct' and 'indirect' mbufs for each fragment are linked together via mbuf's next filed to compose a packet for the new fragment.

 The caller has an ability to explicitly specify which mempools should be used to allocate 'direct' and 'indirect' mbufs from.